 The last big issue is that wages aren’t going up for many Americans.
 The typical take home pay (often called “median income” by the Census Bureau) is about the same today as it was 20 years ago, once you adjust for inflation.

-Unemployment has increased steadily throughout the stock market crash and employment market continued to deteriorate throughout the stock market rally of 2009-2016.
+Unemployment has increased steadily throughout the 2008 stock market crash and employment market never reached a peak throughout the stock market rally of 2009-2020.
 Causes of unemployment are many.
 But from a macroeconomic perspective, below charts make it clear that unemployment is a function of money supply.
 As the money supply deflates, unemployment increases.
 The FED has printed trillions.
 This has prevented deflation and it was possible as long as inflation has not appeared.